 My story isn’t particularly dramatic or outstanding, although it was obviously a huge deal for me.
 I was someone who was always fun to go out with, until I wasn’t fun any more.
 I used to get blackout drunk, pick fights with strangers.
 I’d come home and be sick or behave badly.
 Or sometimes not come home for days, just go on the missing list.

 My drinking escalated over a number of years until I lost everything.
 My wife, the kids, my job.
 Even my driving license.
 We have a saying in AA about the gift of desperation.
-I had that gift – I went there on my knees.
-It was that or chuck myself off Beachy Head.
+I had that gift – I went there literally on my knees.
+It was that, or chuck myself off Beachy Head.
 The only thing that stopped me doing that was the fact that I had kids.

 I was so happy when I got sober